jbcodeforce/openshift-studies/docs/notes-ocp-training.md

 ### S2I

-The S2I image creation process is composed of the build (The BuildConfig (BC) OpenShift resources drive it) and deploy (  The DeploymentConfig (OpenShift resources) steps.
+The S2I image creation process is composed of the build (The BuildConfig (BC) OpenShift resources drive it) and deploy (The DeploymentConfig resources) steps.

 * retrieve the logs from a build configuration: `oc logs bc/<application-name>`
 * request a new build `oc start-build <application-name>`